dimitri-nicolo/calico/getting-started/openshift/installation/index.md

    ```
 #### Optionally provide additional configuration

-You may want to provide Calico with additional configuration at install-time.
+You may want to provide {{site.prodname}} with additional configuration at install-time.
 For example, BGP configuration or peers.
-You can use a Kubernetes ConfigMap with your desired Calico resources in order to set configuration as part of the installation.
+You can use a Kubernetes ConfigMap with your desired {{site.prodname}} resources in order to set configuration as part of the installation.
 If you do not need to provide additional configuration, you can skip this section.

-To include [Calico resources]({{site.baseurl}}/reference/resources) during installation, edit `manifests/02-configmap-calico-resources.yaml` in order to add your own configuration.
+To include [{{site.prodname}} resources]({{site.baseurl}}/reference/resources) during installation, edit `manifests/02-configmap-calico-resources.yaml` in order to add your own configuration.

-> **Note**: If you have a directory with the Calico resources, you can create the file with the command:
+> **Note**: If you have a directory with the {{site.prodname}} resources, you can create the file with the command:
 > ```
 > kubectl create configmap -n tigera-operator calico-resources \
 >   --from-file=<resource-directory> --dry-run -o yaml \